Riley Greene Player Props: Tigers vs. Orioles

-The Detroit Tigers and Riley Greene, who went 0-for-3 last time out, take on Grayson Rodriguez and the Baltimore Orioles at Oriole Park at Camden Yards, Sunday at 1:35 PM ET.
+The Detroit Tigers and Riley Greene, who went 1-for-4 last time in action, take on Kyle Gibson and the Baltimore Orioles at Comerica Park, Thursday at 6:40 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Orioles.

 Riley Greene Game Info & Props vs. the Orioles